 Carex blanda, Common Wood Sedge

-Common Wood Sedge is the sedge I might find in the compacted gravel at the edges of driveway and woods, baking in the afternoon sun.
-It is, however, most commonly found in woodland settings.
+Common Wood Sedge is the sedge I might be as likely to find in the compacted gravel at the edges of driveway, baking in the afternoon sun, as in woodlands -where it is most commonly found.
 A versatile plant for woodland plantings and renovations, for trail-side and elsewhere, but not great for traditional flower gardens, unless a spready sedge is your thing, then, by all means, it will do well almost anywhere.
-It will grow well in disturbed settings (like driveway gravel), so it is a good candidate for planting after buckthorn removal.
+It will grow well on disturbed sites (like driveway gravel), so it is a good candidate for planting after buckthorn removal.

 Blooms: cream-green, May into June